 LIFE OF WYATT EARP

 Wyatt's first wife, Urilla Sutherland.
-She died less than a year after they were married.
+She and their unborn child died less than a year after they were married.

-The Earp family was of English and Scottish descent, the earliest of which immigrated to the United States in the early 18th century.
-Like the Scholtes, the Earps came to America for religious freedom.
+The Earp family was of English and Scottish descent, the earliest of whom immigrated to the United States in the early 18th century.
+Like the Dutch immigrants to Pella, the Earps came to America for religious freedom.

 Not much was recorded about Wyatt’s life in Pella.
 Too young to be a soldier in the Civil War, he ran off several times trying to enlist, only to be sent home by his recruiter father.
 He was good with a gun already in his early years, as evidenced by the fact that Nicholas set Wyatt to hunting while on the wagon train West to provide food for the traveling party.
 According to family lore, Nicholas was a hard man who insisted on “his way or the highway,” politically, religiously, and in family matters.
 His wife Virginia tended to be the family mediator, trying to keep peace among the large family.

 By 1870, Wyatt had worked his way back to LaMar, Missouri, where he married Urilla Sutherland.
-Father Nicholas, who was then Justice of the Peace, married the two.
+His father Nicholas, who was then Justice of the Peace in Lamar, married the two.
 Wyatt secured his first job as a lawman when he was appointed the town constable only a month later.
-Unfortunately, Urilla passed away less than a year after their marriage, after which Wyatt started travelling back west.
-Wyatt spent the following years moving through several towns in Kansas, Texas, and New Mexico, supporting himself through law enforcement and gambling.
+Unfortunately, Urilla and their unborn child passed away less than a year after their marriage, after which Wyatt started travelling back west.
+Wyatt spent the following years moving through several towns in Kansas, Texas, and New Mexico, supporting himself through law enforcement, gambling, and various other means.

 In December 1879, Wyatt settled in Tombstone, Arizona.
-His brothers Virgil, Morgan, James, and Warren soon joined him there.
+His brothers Virgil, Morgan, James soon joined him there.
 Virgil became the town marshal in 1880, with Wyatt acting occasionally as his assistant.
 The next year saw the legendary gunfight at O.K.
 Corral in Tombstone.

-Wyatt became involved with Josephine Marcus, a young actress from San Francisco, in 1888.
-The two lived with Josie’s family in the 1890s, but didn’t stay settled for long.
-The two never married, but spent the rest of their lives together.
-Gambling and mining ventures kept the two traveling the West through Colorado, Idaho, Arizona, Alaska, and California for the remainder of Wyatt’s life.
-Wyatt Earp died on January 13, 1929, in San Francisco.
+Wyatt became involved with Josephine Marcus, a young actress from San Francisco, in 1883.
+They never married, but spent the rest of their lives together.
+Gambling, various business and mining ventures kept the two traveling the West through Colorado, Idaho, Arizona, Alaska, and California for the remainder of Wyatt’s life.
+Wyatt Earp died on January 13, 1929, in Los Angeles.

 The Gunfight at O.K.
 Corral

 Several reasons emerged for the hostility between these groups.
 One was political: the Earps were Republicans, while the Clantons and McLaureys were Democrats.
 Economic power was another issue—the Clantons didn’t want the Earps becoming more powerful in that area than they were.
 Another factor could have been Wyatt’s relationship with Josephine Marcus.
-Cochise County Sheriff John Behan, a friend of the Clantons and McLaureys, had been in a romantic relationship with Josephine until she left him for Wyatt.
+Cochise County Sheriff John Behan, a friend of the Clantons and McLaureys, had been in a romantic relationship with Josephine.

 On October 26, 1881, the men faced off in a vacant lot west of O.K.
 Corral in Tombstone, Arizona.
 Virgil Earp, a U.S. marshal, ordered the “cowboys” to surrender their arms.
 Needless to say, they did not comply.
 Over two dozen shots were fired in the next few moments.
-Billy Clanton and the McLaurey brothers were dead, and Virgil and Morgan Earp were both injured.
+Billy Clanton and the McLaurey brothers were dead, and Virgil and Morgan Earp and Doc Holliday were injured.

-Afterwards, Ike Clanton charged the Earps and Doc Holliday with murder, but the charge was dismissed due to overwhelming evidence in their favor.
+Afterwards, Ike Clanton charged the Earps and Doc Holliday with murder, but the charge was dismissed due to lack of evidence against them.
 Charges that claimed the deceased were unarmed were proven false by witnesses as well as the fact that both Virgil and Morgan came out of the fight wounded.
 Since Ike had disarmed himself once the shooting started, Holliday and the Earps didn’t fire at him, and no charges could be made there either.
 There was other evidence used outside of eyewitness testimonies to prove Holliday and the Earps’ innocence.
 Two statements were signed by citizens of Dodge City and Wichita claiming that Wyatt had served them both as a lawman of courage, honor, and integrity.